 Another possibility with the addition of Clement is that Padilla could be dealt for relief or infield help, while allowing Madson, Floyd, Tejeda or Brito to vie for the fifth spot in the rotation.
 Add to this the expected arrival of lefties Randy Wolf from injury sometime in August, as well as the anticipated arrival of mega prospect, Cole Hamels sometime next summer and the Phils might well have a staff deep in talent and versatility.

 Trot Nixon, while not nearly the offensive force of Abreu, still hit 18 home runs in 124 games last year and is a solid if unspectacular defender.
 He would probably platoon with either Michaels or Shane Victorino in right field until one of the three players showed the ability to play on a daily basis.
-Shoppach, on the other hand, would give the Phils yet another young catching prospect to join the likes of Carlos Ruiz and Jason Jaramillo, in auditioning for the starting job in 2007 when incumbent Mike Lieberthal is ready to step down as the
+Shoppach, on the other hand, would give the Phils yet another young catching prospect to join the likes of Carlos Ruiz and Jason Jaramillo, in auditioning for the starting job in 2007 when incumbent Mike Lieberthal is ready to step down as the regular catcher.